Germany's SPD elects Walter-Borjans and Esken as new leaders | DW | 30.11.2019

 With the fate of Chancellor Angela Merkel's coalition government on a knife-edge, the Social Democrat junior partners have elected two new leaders.
 They now face the huge task of reviving support for the embattled party.

-Party members elected Norbert Walter-Borjans and Saskia Eskens to head Germany's center-left Social Democrats (SPD) on Saturday.
+Party members elected Norbert Walter-Borjans and Saskia Esken to head Germany's center-left Social Democrats (SPD) on Saturday.

 Some 425,630 members of the center-left party were eligible to take part in the vote.
 The election result still needs to be confirmed at a party conference slated to run from December 6 – 8.